cozyss/extension-reading-buddy/README.md

 ## What Can Reading Buddy Do?

 - Sits quietly in your browser until you need help
-- Just highlight any text and right-click to get instant help
+- Just highlight any text to analyze it
 - Explains tricky words and phrases in a friendly way
 - Points out interesting writing techniques
 - Helps you understand cultural references